People who require a wheelchair or another mobility device may wonder whether Medicare pays for part or all of the cost.

 - The manual wheelchair can help with a specific medical condition or injury.

-- Whether the person had a face-to-face meeting with the prescribing doctor.
+- The person had a face-to-face meeting with the prescribing doctor.

-The meeting should occur no more than 6 months before the doctor writes the order.
+The face-to-face meeting should occur no more than 6 months before the doctor writes the order.

 Once the person has the order, they should take it to a Medicare-approved DME supplier.